 Where are the flood areas in South Carolina?

 Floods damage is a real possibility for most of the Palmetto State.
-The South Carolina Department of Natural Resources has found “flood-prone areas in every county, city, and town” across the state, according to the department’s guide to floodplain management.
+The South Carolina Department of Natural Resources has found “flood-prone areas in every county, city, and town” across the state.

 That said, people living closer to the coast are more vulnerable to the very dangerous flood that comes during South Carolina hurricane season, like the Beaufort county SC flood zones.
 Other coastal counties in South Carolina that are susceptible to flooding include: